-In summary, the increasing concentration of sovereign bonds in the portfolios of domestic banks relying on LTRO liquidity injections contributed to increased fire-sale risk in the sovereign bond market.
-In contrast and without purchasing any asset under the program, the ECB's announcement of being a potential BOLR to the sovereign bond markets under the OMT program mitigated fire-sale risk and led to a permanent stabilization of bank risk.
-In further tests, we find that the OMT program attracted new investors (eurozone banks as well as institutional investors) to the sovereign bond market, as the announcement plausibly led to a change in investors' expectations about the risk of future fire sales in the sovereign bond market.
-To the best of our knowledge, this is the first paper that documents the presence and the importance of a fire-sale risk channel in the sovereign
+In summary, the increasing concentration of sovereign bonds in the portfolios of domestic banks relying on LTRO liquidity injections contributed to increase fire-sale risk in the sovereign bond market.
+In contrast and without purchasing any asset under the program, the ECB's announcement of being a potential BOLR to the sovereign bond markets under the OMT program mitigated the fire-sale risk channel and led to a permanent stabilization of bank risk.
+In further tests, we find